myonlinecode1988/ELECTION_ANALYTICS/insight_testsuite/tests/test_2/README.md

-This test has been provided for you so that you can see one example, however, you should be creating your own tests to check that your code runs as expected.
+This test has been provided to evaluate correct results for CMTE_ID=C00640623 & ZIP_CODE=35043